edgedb/edgedb/doc/ref/edgeql/overview.rst

     abstract concept Text:
         # This is an abstract object containing text.
         required link body to str:
-            constraint maxlength:
             # Maximum length of text is 10000
             # characters.
-                10000
+            constraint maxlength(10000)

     concept User extends std::Named
     # NamedObject is a standard abstract base class,